-‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And Nerf
+‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And More

 The user interface has often been a complaint for users, especially on consoles.
 However, the developers have always explained that it was going to be one of the last things it worked on before the game exited out of Early Access.
 That the UI refresh is starting now is a good sign that the game is getting closer to its official release.
 Expect to see more UI changes in upcoming patches.

 In addition to the UI changes, ARK has received a “massive sound effect” and “audio design overhaul” with this update, per Lead Designer Jeremy Stieglitz on Twitter.
-Details on what those audio changes are haven’t been shared yet as the developer appears to be waiting to see how players react when they hear it themselves.
+Details on what those audio changes are haven’t been shared yet, as the developer appears to be waiting to see how players react when they hear it themselves.

 New Creatures